austinsamsel/vertical-rhythm-css/README.md

 This is a CSS drop in to have a better vertical rhythm in your projects from the start.
 In conventional CSS modeling and browser rendering there's no real concept for vertical rhythm and a bunch of browser quirks that throw things off.

+There's no javascript adjustments which would enforce strict vertical rhythm.
+For example, images and headers that span more than one line can shift the rhythm.

 Having better vertical rhythm from the start means:

 * Better designs in the browser that make content more readable and accessible.